TaskPort for Jira — Documentation

 Cannot connect Notion / "App is not authorized" error

-- Ensure you authorized TaskPort for the correct workspace and the database is shared with it.
+- Ensure you authorized TaskPort for the correct Notion workspace and the database is shared with it.

 - If the error persists, try disconnecting and reconnecting from TaskPort Admin (advanced).